• Home

 Jenny Stock (Australia) – “Smiler”

-‘Smiler.’
-Location: Philippines. © Jenny Stock/Nikon Comedy Wildlife Awards
+‘Smiler’ Location: Philippines. © Jenny Stock/Nikon Comedy Wildlife Awards

 In the photographer’s words: